Campus Improvement Plan

 D) other district-provided, on-campus, and outside professional development related to campus goals

-Strategy's Expected Result/Impact: increased staff efficacy and retention; increased student achievement
+Strategy's Expected Result/Impact: Increased staff efficacy and retention; increased student achievement

-Staff Responsible for Monitoring: administrators, instructional support team, teachers
+Staff Responsible for Monitoring: Administrators, instructional support team, teachers

 Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 3: Positive School Culture

-Funding Sources: - 199 PIC 99 - Undistributed - $5,000
+Funding Sources: - 199 PIC 99 - Undistributed - $13,750

 Strategy 5: Continued implementation of our skill-building, high-interest CESITS class for math and reading and periodic "Saturday School" sessions for additional Tier 3 support

-Staff Responsible for Monitoring: administrators, instructional support team
+Staff Responsible for Monitoring: Administrators, instructional support team

 Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 5: Effective Instruction